Updated: Jul 26

 Melatonin functions as a free radical scavenger in mitochondria, lending its association to longevity.

 The visual cortex, hippocampus, pineal gland, and choroid plexus are capable of producing DMT.

-This is Part 1 of a 3 part series on the pineal gland:
+This is part one of a three-part series on the pineal gland:

 Shoja, M.M., et al., History of the pineal gland.
 Childs Nerv Syst, 2016.
 32(4): p.
 583-6.

 Yelamanchi, S.D., et al., Characterization of human pineal gland proteome.
 Mol Biosyst, 2016.
 12(12): p.
 3622-3632.

 Nichols, D.E., N,N-dimethyltryptamine and the pineal gland: Separating fact from myth.
 J Psychopharmacol, 2018.
 32(1): p.
 30-36.

 Timmermann, C., et al., DMT Models the Near-Death Experience.
 Front Psychol, 2018.
 9: p.
 1424.